 where $P_G$ is a generalization of the usual Gutzwiller projection \cite{PhysRevLett.10.159}.
 For each configuration of $h, d, f$ states in real space, the $\ket{\text{BCS}[f]}$ is the mean field wavefunction of the singlon $f$ described by Eq.~\ref{eq:mean_field}.
-The $\ket{d},\ket{h}$ state should be both identified as $\ket{0}$ state in the mean field theory of $f$. $N_h$ and $N_d$ are the total number of $\ket{h}$ or $\ket{d}$ states in this configuration. $\langle h \rangle$ and $\langle d \rangle$ can be obtained from the mean field theory, but can also be viewed as variational parameters.
-Note that in our case $N_h+N_d=N-N_f$ can fluctuate and only $N_d-N_h$ is fixed by the density.
-The above wavefunction can be studied using the variational monte carlo (VMC) techniques and may shed light on the unusual kinetic superconductor in the ESD model, especially around $x=0.5$ where the superconductor can not be viewed as a descendant of a Fermi liquid.
+Importantly, both $\ket{d}$ and $\ket{h}$ states should be identified as the vacuum state $\ket{0}$ within the mean-field theory for $f$. $N_h$ and $N_d$ are the total number of $\ket{h}$ and $\ket{d}$ states, respectively. $\langle h \rangle$ and $\langle d \rangle$ can be obtained from the mean field theory, but can also be viewed as variational parameters.
+Note that in our case, $N_h+N_d=N-N_f$ is allowed to fluctuate with only $N_d-N_h$ fixed by the density.
+This wavefunction can be investigated using variational Monte Carlo (VMC) techniques, potentially providing valuable insights into the unusual kinetic superconductivity observed in the ESD model, particularly around $x = 0.5$ where the superconducting state cannot be readily interpreted as a descendant of a conventional Fermi liquid.